-It was 2007 and I was living in Mitchellville, MD, a suburb of Washington, DC.
-The real estate crash was in full force.
-Houses were losing up to 50% in value, foreclosures were rampant, and the truth behind subprime lending was being unearthed.
-Real estate was going through a dark time.
+It was 2007 and I was living in Mitchellville, MD, a beautiful black suburb of Washington, DC.
+The real estate crash was just starting.
+Houses were losing value and prices were dropping.
+Foreclosures and short sales were picking up.
+And the truth behind subprime lending was being unearthed.
+Real estate was starting to enter a very dark period.

-Real estate investing runs in the family.
+Real estate investing runs in my family.
 After leaving our first home, my parents decided to keep it and rent it.
-Even with all it’s issues and bad tenants, that house put both my brother & I through college.
-This example of wealth creation with rental properties, coupled with my lifelong obsession with generating wealth and financial freedom gave me an investor’s perspective on finding my new home.
+Even with all its issues and bad tenants, that house helped put both my brother and me through college.
+This example of wealth creation with rental properties, coupled with my lifelong obsession with generating wealth and financial freedom, gave me an investor’s perspective on finding my new home.

 While there are many reasons to buy a home, I wanted to make sure I was making a sound financial investment.
 First thing I did was read “Investing In Real Estate” by Gary Eldred, a great book for the time, but now I would recommend The Book on Rental Property Investing by Brandon Turner of Bigger Pockets.
-This armed me with a ton of basic knowledge about finding neighborhoods, thinking about rental income, and the nuances of financing the purchase of my future rental property.
+This armed me with a ton of basic knowledge about finding neighborhoods, projecting rental income, and the nuances of financing the purchase of my future rental property.

 A pivotal moment was deciding what type of real estate investor I wanted to become.
 A lot of people think of flipping houses when they hear real estate investing.
-I knew I wanted passive income, like my parents, and wanted to buy & hold.
+I knew I wanted passive income, like my parents, and wanted to buy and hold.
 Buy & Hold investing is buying rental properties for long-term cash-flow and appreciation.
 This worked for me because I wanted long-term wealth and I didn’t want the added stress of constantly finding properties and renovating them.

 The most important thing it did was help me construct basic criteria to follow when looking for a home since I knew my home would become a rental property someday.
 The most important things I look for are the following:

 - Priced Under Market

-- Paying the right price for your home is how you guarantee your money.
+- Paying the right price for your home is how you guarantee your profit.
 Buying at the right price gives you room for surprises or hidden costs.
 It locks in your profit so you have options.
-If you pay the wrong price for a deal, it is impossible to recover and make money.
+If you pay the wrong price for a deal, it can be impossible to recover and make money.